Skip to content

 ok Recovery

-Tracer Network Chain Trace
+Tracer Network Trace Tracking

 • Automatic Collection

-Use gc.request for request calls, which automatically adds Propagation Headers, refer to Resource
+Use gc.request for request calls, which automatically adds Propagation Headers.
+Refer to Resource

 • Manual Collection

-//Example using uni.request for network requests
+// Example using uni.request for network requests

 var tracer = uni.requireNativePlugin("GCUniPlugin-Tracer");

-let key = Utils.getUUID();//Refer to Hbuilder_Example/utils.js
+let key = Utils.getUUID();// Reference Hbuilder_Example/utils.js

 var header = tracer.getTraceHeader({